moq-wg/moq-transport/draft-ietf-moq-transport.md

 - There are often many ways to compose Peeps that meet these criteria.
 Where possible, choose the composition that results in the fewest Peeps in a group.

-For example, imagine that Object 3 and Object 2 are both dependent on Object 1, but are have no depedency relationship with each other.
-It would therefore be appropriate for Objects 1 and 3 to be in one peep and Object 2 in another, with lower priority.
-The separate stream prevents delivery of Object 3 from being blocked by the loss of Object 2.

-Alternatively, objects 1 and 2 could be in one peep and 3 in another.
-The optimal choice would depend on the dependencies of later objects.

 ## Groups {#model-group}